Scientific: Lagerstroemia indica

 Propagation: Mostly cutting

-Disease and pests: Aphids, scale, white flies, sooty mold, powdery mildew is especially problematic if air circulation is poor.
+Disease and Pests: Aphids, scale, white flies, sooty mold, powdery mildew is especially problematic if air circulation is poor.

-Lagerstroemia Cultivar list: Mildew resistance indicated in parentheses: (H) = high, (G) = good, (M)= moderate
+Lagerstroemia Cultivar list: Mildew resistance indicated in parentheses: (H) = high, (G) = good, (M) = moderate

 Relative Size Cultivar Name Description of Flora Other Ornamental Characteristics